-The following reviews are both of the Hismile PAP+ Whitening Kit.
+The following reviews are both of the Hismile PAP+ Whitening Kit, which has now been discontinued, but is the closest product to Smile Avenue's whitening kit.
 Unfortunately, there were not many Smile Avenue reviews to be found, but if you are interested in reading reviews of the Smile Avenue whitening kit, you can head to their website to see their full collection of reviews.

 The first review is from a YouTuber called Aishah who shares her Hismile review on her channel, Aishscream.
 She starts by saying that the video isn’t sponsored and it is her ‘brutally honest’ opinion on the product.